nodejs/node/doc/api/os.md

   </tr>
   <tr>
     <td><code>EAGAIN</code></td>
-    <td>Indicates that there is currently no data available and to try the
+    <td>Indicates that there is no data available and to try the
     operation again later.</td>
   </tr>
   <tr>